timzatko/feebas/README.md

    - Fix the source of visual regression (bug)
    - Push the fix and proceed to the first step

-## setup
+## Setup

 1. Install feebas ```npm install --save-dev feebas``` (you probably want it as a dev dependency)
 2. Create `feebas.config.json` in your project root, the file should look like this.
 Alternatively you can provide path to configuration file - `npx feebas --config ./example/path/to/feebas.config.json`.
-Example file with gitlab integration is available [here](./docs/Configuration.md).
+Example file with gitlab integration is available [here](docs/CONFIGURATION.md).
-    ```json
+    ```
     {
         "projects": [
             {